gsharma38/gsharma.github.io/_pages/about.md

 I am an Assistant Professor of Economics at Northwestern University.
 I received my PhD in Economics from MIT in 2023.

-My research focuses on development and labor economics, examining how labor markets function in developing countries, how market power shapes outcomes, and the role of social protection policies in improving the lives of the poor.
+My research focuses on development and labor economics, exploring how labor markets function in developing countries, how market power shapes outcomes, and the role of social protection policies in improving the lives of the poor.

 You can contact me at garima.sharma@northwestern.edu and find my CV [here](https://gsharma38.github.io/gsharma.github.io/files/Sharma_CV.pdf).